 Lockdown in the UK: What are the latest changes in the four nations?

-The Prime Minister is due to announce that the next phase of lockdown easing can go ahead in England on May 17, after the Covid-19 alert level in the UK was downgraded to a “level 3” threat.
+First Minister of Scotland Nicola Sturgeon has followed Boris Johnson in announcing a further easing of lockdown restrictions that will take place from May 17 for the majority of the country.

-Here is an update on measures across the four nations and what further changes are expected.
+Here is an update on measures across the four UK nations and what further changes will be made from next week.

-As part of a further review into wider social-distancing policies, the mandatory stay at home order for workers may also be scrapped.
+Up to 30 people will be allowed at weddings, although dancing will still not be allowed, and the cap on the number of mourners attending funerals will be lifted, in line with the safe capacity of the venue.

-This may not come into effect on May 17, but is expected before the following phase easings on June 21.
+Secondary school pupils will no longer be told to wear face masks in class and communal areas, and university students will return to campus for in-person lectures.

-Britons are currently permitted to travel to a handful of approved “green list countries” without having to quarantine, provided they take one post-arrival test.
+The “stay in the UK” restriction will lift and people will be able to travel to “green list” countries without having to quarantine, provided they take one post-arrival test.

 – What about Wales?

-Gyms, leisure centres and swimming pools have been open again for a week in Wales following further easing of the Covid-19 restrictions on May 3.
+Gyms, leisure centres and swimming pools have been open again for more than a week in Wales following a further easing of the Covid-19 restrictions on May 3.

 Organised children’s indoor activities and indoor adult fitness classes have resumed and two households are able to form an exclusive bubble and meet indoors.